tarecord/gravity-forms-locator/src/gf-form-locator/readme.txt

 = How does the plugin find the forms? =

-The plugin will run a scan of all the pages and posts on your site looking for any [gform] shortcodes.
-If it finds a shortcode, the form is tracked and added to the "Locations" page in the admin.
+The plugin will run a scan of all the pages and posts on your site looking for any [gravityforms] shortcodes.
+If it finds a shortcode, the form and post are added to the "Locations" page in the admin.

 = Does the plugin search for forms in widgets? =